-Philadelphia Flyers‘ 1st round pick in the 2010 draft (#20 overall) center Scott Laughton(49) has definitely had a bit of a ride to rejoin the parent club on recall from affiliate Lehigh Valley Phantoms early in his rookie year.
+Philadelphia Flyers‘ 1st round pick in the 2010 draft (#20 overall) center Scott Laughton(49) has definitely been on a bit of a ride to rejoin the parent club on recall from affiliate Lehigh Valley Phantoms early in his rookie year.

-He was initially summoned after the lockout thawed in 2013 from his third run in juniors, he was returned to Oshawa Generals to continue tearing up the score sheet and his work on his development.
+He was initially summoned after the lockout thawed in 2013 from his third run in juniors but was returned to Oshawa Generals to continue tearing up the score sheet and work on his development.

 He was unable to notch a point in 5 NHL games.

 He went on to produce more than a point per game and then doubled those stats in 7 playoff contests.